Maximum entropy principle for quantum processes

-We now give a formal definition of the mean energy of a quantum channel and then prove the maximum entropy principle for quantum channels. \begin{definition} The mean energy of a quantum channel $\mathcal{N}_{A'\to A}$ is defined as the maximum mean energy of the output of the given channel.
+\textit{Main Result}.--- The maximum entropy principle is a fundamental concept in quantum statistical mechanics, asserting that when our knowledge of a quantum system is incomplete, the most reasonable description of its state is the one that maximizes entropy while remaining consistent with prior knowledge of the state~\cite{Jay57a}.
+A crucial implication of this principle is that if our only prior knowledge about a quantum system is its fixed energy, then the maximum entropy state is precisely the thermal state (Fact~\ref{fact:max-ent-states}).
+Here we give a formal definition of the energy of a quantum channel (cf.~\cite{Win17,vL25,BGD25}) and then prove and discuss key consequences of the maximum entropy principle for quantum channels. \begin{definition} The energy of a quantum channel $\mathcal{N}_{A'\to A}$ is defined as the maximum channel output energy.
 Let $\widehat{H}_A$ be the bounded Hamiltonian of $A$, then